 The winner was a Soldier who wanted to show off and destroy an enemy dispenser using a taunt kill, but the Engineer moves the dispenser before he can finish the taunt.
 What makes this an Epic Fail is that said taunt kills the Soldier as well as whoever's standing by, and unfortunately, no one's standing by.
 You can probably guess what happened.

-In the Total War games, when an assassin, spy, gentleman, or ninja fails in a mission, the video of their attempt shows them attempting and then failing in some hilarious fashion.
+When an assassin, spy, gentleman, or ninja fails in a mission, the video of their attempt shows them attempting and then failing in some hilarious fashion.
 Sometimes it's an amusing or unfortunate error, like stabbing the shadow of a kneeling samurai but just hitting his armor stand, or getting caught trying to set a house on fire.
 Other times, the failure will be something hilariously epic.
-For example, a ninja making a running leap at a target's back to kick him over a railing, only to miss and fall to his death.
-Or a gentleman engaging in a duel, but his weapon misfires, and while investigating the faulty pistol, he ends up shooting himself in the face.
+For example, a gentleman engaging in a duel, but his weapon misfires, and while investigating the faulty pistol, he ends up shooting himself in the face.
 Or an assassin waiting behind a door to stab a target, only to end up stabbing himself when the target slams the door into his face.

-Posted on the old WoW forums in a 'what was your most epic death' thread:
+Posted on the old World of Warcraft forums in a 'what was your most epic death' thread:

 I am a warlock.
 I am undead.
 I drowned. note Warlocks have a water breathing spell, and at the time, Forsaken (undead) characters had a breath meter three times longer than anyone else.